pediatric dentistry

 To further help prevent cavities, a dental sealant is often applied to protect teeth from a buildup of bacteria or debris.
 Dental sealants are proven to be both safe and according to the American Dental Association (ADA), they can reduce the risk of cavities by 80%.
 We recommend applying one after your child's permanent molars are formed, which typically occurs around age five.
 Ask about treatment options during your child's next appointment and we'll help ensure their teeth are healthy and protected.

-Continuing Dental Care For Teens and Early Adults
+Continuing Dental Care For Teens And Early Adults

 As your child enters their teenage years and early adulthood, maintaining a proper dental hygiene routine and regularly visiting us for a checkup and cleaning remain important steps in protecting their dental health.
 During a routine checkup, our dentists will also identify any current or future issues, such as erupting wisdom teeth or misaligned teeth, and provide solutions and treatment options.
-Whether your teen is an existing patient or a new one, our knowledgeable staff is happy to discuss any concerns, such as orthodontics, sports dentistry, and continuing care.
+Whether your teen is an existing patient or a new one, our knowledgeable team is happy to discuss any concerns, such as orthodontics, sports dentistry, and continuing care.

 Wisdom Teeth — To Remove Or Not To Remove?

 Wisdom teeth typically come in between the ages of 17-21, but the age can vary as everyone is unique.
 While they can sometimes come in straight and without any complications, wisdom teeth must often be removed to avoid a potentially more harmful issue such as pain, infection, or damage to the gums and surrounding teeth.
-If you or your child is experiencing discomfort or pain, call our office to schedule a visit so our staff can complete an examination.
+If you or your child is experiencing discomfort or pain, call our office to schedule a visit so our team can complete an examination.
 If it is determined that the teeth should be extracted, we will walk you and your child through all extraction options to find what works best for you and educate you about the procedure.
 Additionally, we will provide thorough post-op steps, each designed to promote a quick recovery and minimize pain.

-Correct Alignment Issues With Braces Or Invisalign®
+Correct Alignment Issues With Braces Or Invisalign

 As part of our routine checkup, we perform an examination to ensure your teen's teeth are coming in properly and that there aren't any potential alignment issues, such as an underbite or overbite.
 A misalignment may make teeth and gums more difficult to clean and can lead to issues such as tooth decay or gum disease.
 We take the time to discuss all orthodontic treatment options, including Invisalign®, Invisalign Teen®, and traditional braces, and go over the pros and cons of each solution to find the best one for your child.
-Our staff is always here to answer any orthodontics questions or concerns you and your family may have.
+Our team is always here to answer any orthodontics questions or concerns you and your family may have.

 A Dentistry Practice That Treats You Like Family

-Our entire staff is dedicated to providing outstanding care to you and your family as if you were a member of our family because, in our opinion, you are.
+Our entire team is dedicated to providing outstanding care to you and your family as if you were a member of our family because, in our opinion, you are.
 We are invested in the long-term dental health of each of our patients and work with each one to develop a personalized care plan.
-If you have any questions or concerns about you or your child's dental care, please give us a call.
-Our friendly staff will provide you and your family with a lifetime of smiles.